Colombia: Santa Marta

 Russet-throated Puffbird

-Day 4: Tayrona National Park & Camarones Aug 27
+Day 5: Tayrona National Park & Camarones

-We’ll spend the morning looking for new birds, with the best case scenario spotting the Blue-billed Currasow.
-Other birds we’ll keep our eyes out for are Lance-tailed Manakin, White-chinned Sapphire, Crested Guan, One-colored Becard , Crane Hawk, White-necked Puffbird, White-bellied Antbirds, Buff-breasted Wren, Streaked Flycatcher, Red-crowned Woodpecker, Crimson-backed Tanager, Black-crowned Antshrike, and Southern Bentbill .
+We’ll spend the morning looking for new birds, with the best-case scenario spotting the Blue-billed Currasow.
+Other birds we’ll keep our eyes out for are Lance-tailed Manakin, White-chinned Sapphire, Crested Guan, One-colored Becard, Crane Hawk, White-necked Puffbird, White-bellied Antbirds, Buff-breasted Wren, Streaked Flycatcher, Red-crowned Woodpecker, Crimson-backed Tanager, Black-crowned Antshrike, and Southern Bentbill.

-In addition to the birds we’ll also keep a look out for the endemic Yellow-striped Poison Dart Frog, the critically endangered Cotton-headed Tamarin and White-fronted Capuchin
+In addition to the birds, we’ll also keep a lookout for the endemic Yellow-striped Poison Dart Frog, the critically endangered Cotton-headed Tamarin, and White-fronted Capuchin

-In the afternoon we’ll head to the Los Flamencos Reserve to look for Vermilion Cardinal, Chestnut-winged Chachalaca, Ruby Topaz, Ferruginous Pygmy Owl, & Caribbean Hornero.
+In the afternoon, we’ll head to the Los Flamencos Reserve to look for Vermilion Cardinal, Chestnut-winged Chachalaca, Ruby Topaz, Ferruginous Pygmy Owl, & Caribbean Hornero.

 We’ll settle in for dinner and go over today’s observations.